RenKus96/HomeWorks/README.md

-# HomeWorks
+# HomeWorks №13
-HomeWorks from courses
+Checking the entered string for compliance with the car's license plate using regular expressions.